 From a performance standpoint, liquid chalk is the best alternative to using a common block of chalk.
 I have friends that even prefer liquid chalk over block chalk and it’s actually their preferred method of using chalk for working out.

-What makes it perfect for a lot of lifters is that even if your gym doesn’t allow chalk, you can usually still get by with using liquid chalk.
+As an added bonus, what makes it perfect for a lot of lifters is that even if your gym doesn’t allow chalk, you can sometimes still get by with using liquid chalk.
 This is because liquid chalk doesn’t involve chalk dust flying around all over the place ‘making a mess’.

 Most of the time, no one at your gym will even realize you’re using it.

 If you have your own home gym and you don’t want to deal with chalk dust ending up all over everything then liquid chalk might be a great alternative for you as well.

 Using lifting straps is the best way to keep your grip secure on the bar and save your hands from wear and tear trying to grip the bar.